 What Counts as a Late Payment?

 This isn’t a good excuse to skip payments by a day or two because you failed to plan properly.
 However, you shouldn’t have a meltdown if you miss your credit card payment by a day.
 That probably won’t wreck your credit score.
-Just make that payment ASAP!
+Just make your payment ASAP (factoring in that likely late fee, too)!

 What Exactly Does a Late Payment Do to My Credit Score?